| |

 life became even more complicated, having a scandalous illicit affair

-with the married illegitmate
+with the married illegitimate

 up residence in a house on the shores of Lake Lucerne.
-Richard

 Wagner lived in the 18th Century manor house in Tribschen, a small